ecnu-oslab/ecnu-oslab-up/projects/linux/malloc/README.md

 ## Readings and Notes

 At some point you will decide to use a header per each allocated block.
-The maximum size of such a header is 16 bytes.
+The suggested size of such a header is less than or equal to 16 bytes.

 Useful to read OSTEP [Chapter 16](http://pages.cs.wisc.edu/~remzi/OSTEP/vm-freespace.pdf).